What You Need to Know about COVID-19 Testing

 The nation’s supply chain is having a hard time keeping up with demand for the swabs, solutions, and other critical components needed to conduct a COVID-19 test.
 Our team will always let you know if we can’t do the rapid test due to any shortages.

-We know it’s frustrating to wait, especially if you need the test for travel.
+We know it’s frustrating to wait, especially if you need the test for travel or to return to work/school.
 But for symptomatic patients, you’ll still have to quarantine at home, even if your test is negative, to stop the spread.

 If we don’t have supplies for a rapid test, Health Express offers the Quest Diagnostics COVID-19 PCR test.
 Turnaround time for these tests vary and are shared via Quest’s patient portal once they are available.
 If your test is positive, Health Express will also call you.